Automatic savings apps

 If you're feeling the pinch, you can always tell the app to save less, or withdraw the money back into your current account if you need it.

-Yet while these apps can help you save more, they generally don't pay much (or any) interest – to max returns on existing savings, see our Top Savings Accounts guide.
+Yet while these apps can help you save more, most interest rates they offer can be beaten elsewhere – to max returns on existing savings, see our Top Savings Accounts guide.

 The five autosaving app need-to-knows

 To help you decide if an autosaving app is right for you, it's worth getting your head around the following need-to-knows...

 The apps below require you to give them access to your existing online banking, so they can see your current account (and sometimes your credit card) info.
 This allows them to calculate how much you can afford to save.

 Depending on the app, and which bank you use, you may sometimes need to give the app your login details so it can access your data.
 And because of a regulation snappily called 'the second payment services directive' (PSD2) and reforms to the banking industry called Open Banking...

 ... banks must share your banking data with authorised third parties if you've given permission

 By 'authorised' we mean those third parties, such as apps, which have special licences from the Financial Conduct Authority (FCA) or other European regulators – see our Open Banking explained guide for more.
 Banks may still share your info with unauthorised firms if they choose to.
 However, if you choose to do this with an unauthorised firm or app, you may be liable for any fraud affecting your bank account.

 We note in the details for each app below if it is authorised to provide these 'account information services'.
 If you find one that isn't, you need to decide whether or not you're happy to take on the extra risk.